 Like broccoli, peas contain plenty of healthy nutrients that help with bodybuilding for those following a vegan lifestyle.
 The average one-cup serving size provides four grams of protein, while other sources provide between six and nine grams per 100-gram portion (3).

 Cauliflower is a vegetable that is high in protein content, which can help you build muscle mass.
 It contains around 2-6 grams of protein per one-cup serving size (4).

 Similar to spinach and peas, broccoli also has plenty of vitamins and nutrients for those looking to get some plant-based proteins into their diet.
 The average portion will provide anywhere from four to five grams of protein (5).

 Recently becoming a popular food choice among vegan bodybuilders, tempeh comprises soybeans fermented with Rhizopus oligosporus.
-A 100-gram serving provides about 18 grams of protein (6)!
+A 100-gram serving provides about 18 grams of protein (6).
 That’s more than what chicken breast delivers (about 27g)!
-Protein-rich foods like this are perfect for
+Protein-rich foods like this are perfect.

 Kale is a protein-rich food that contains more than twice the amount of protein as other leafy vegetables and even more in its leaves than its stem.

 A complete source of plant-based protein, quinoa also has an impressive amino acid profile with nine essential fatty acids that are great for vegan bodybuilders.
 A 100-gram serving provides about 8 grams of protein (7).